EtienneHenn/Autum-Leaf-Assesment/README.md

             web_object = requests.get(str(link))

-    g)  Assigned a compound assignment operator to the time_lapse variable in order to get the sum of the response time
+    g)  Assigned a compound assignment operator to the time_lapse variable in order to get the sum of the total seconds for the time elapsed

         time_lapse += web_object.elapsed.total_seconds()

-     h)
-     i)
-     j)
+     h) Added a print function that prints the websites response time

+        print("Website response time: " + str(time_lapse) + " seconds")

+     i) Added a print function that prints the functions response time

+        print(f"Function response time: {end - start:0.6f} seconds")

+     j) Call tthe funtion with environment variables from the os library

 4)  **Question 4**